-Cork City Council together with the Cork Smart Gateway initiative have launched the €70,000 Small Business Research and Innovation (SBIR) Challenge with Enterprise Ireland.
+Cork City Council together with the Cork Smart Gateway initiative launched the €70,000 Small Business Research and Innovation (SBIR) Challenge with Enterprise Ireland back in 2018.

-This seed fund challenge invites applicants to deliver innovative ways to prevent and mitigate against instances of graffiti across Cork City.
+This seed fund challenge invited applicants to deliver innovative ways to prevent and mitigate against instances of graffiti across Cork City.

-Through the challenge call, Cork City Council is seeking low-cost innovative solutions, which enhance the cleanliness of the public realm and specifically address the challenges associated with graffiti, while contributing towards Cork’s ambition as a smart city.
+Through the challenge call, Cork City Council searched for low-cost innovative solutions, which enhance the cleanliness of the public realm and specifically address the challenges associated with graffiti, while contributing towards Cork’s ambition as a smart city.

 Solutions sought should decrease the incidence and reoccurrence of graffiti tagging in Cork City and reduce the time and cost associated with removing graffiti from all types of building surfaces.